TamsinHu/computer_logic/Readme.md

 🤖: a viper is snake
 ```

+To exit your conversation with Hyprolexa and return to terminal, type 'bye'.

 ## Hyprolexa's Grammar ##

 Hyprolexa's way of dealing with hyper- and hyponyms is based on Chapters 4 and 7 of *SimplyLogical*: https://book.simply-logical.space/